kreativan/wirekit-core/README.md

 * Easy to edit and customize markup.
 * All front-end logic should be ajax based.

-## Starters
+### Starters
 WireKit should provide quick start for your projects, so idea is to have starters for different purposes and usecases.
 WireKit Core is the first minimal starter, and more will come.
 There is a WireKit PRO starter in works, the premium one, but more about that some other time.
 Starters with different front-end frameworks should also be expected, Boostrap Starter for example...

-## Navigation
+### Navigation
 You can build your website navigation as traditional (page reload) way, or take advantage of SPA (single page app) type of navigation that wirekit provides out of the box.
 In both ways, we are keeping all of the SEO benifits that MPA (multi page apps), SSR (server side rendering), "traditional" websites provide.

-## Menu Manager
+### Menu Manager
 WireKit comes with menu manager built in.
 It is based on processwire templates and pages, which gives us much flexibility...
 With custom admin UI, you can manage all site navigation and menus in one place.

+### System and Site Settings
+Site settings in wirekit are handled with system page and custom field that will generate settings fields from the json file.
+This way we can define site settings based on a project.
+Json file is located at `/vendor/json/system.json`, to change it, and add your own options, just copy `system.json` file to the `/templates/assets/json/` folder, and do your changes there.
+This way your settings will not be overwritten during the updates.
+`$system` is a global variable in wirekit, so you can access the system page via api from anywhere as `$system` in template files, `$this->system` in modules, and `wire("system")` from anywhere.
+To get the site settings use `$system->settings("field_name")`.

-## _init.php
+### _init.php
-This file is automatically included in all tempalte files.
+This file is automatically included in all template files.
 We are using it to include our functions and manage wirekit settings using `setting()` function.
-Along with settings, here you can add js and css files that will be loaded in `<head>`, pass less files to the parser, define google font etc...
+Along with settings, here you can add js and css files that will be loaded in `<head>`, add less files to the parser, define google font etc...

-## Style
+### Style
 WireKit provides less and scss compiler out of the box, so you can choose which preprocessor (if any) will be used on front-end.
-I would recommend using *less*, if there is a choise, as the compiler is more flexible at the moment.
+I would recommend using **less**, if there is a choice, as the compiler is more flexible at the moment.

 #### Less
 If you are using less preprocessor, you can pass less files to the compiler from any folder.
 Not just files, but also variables...